Icon-Newsletter-smaller

 Related: Inheriting Property?
 Learn About Estate Tax in the Philippines First

-If you fail to pay your tax in full, you’ll be penalized with a 20% interest per year on the unpaid tax amount from the time it’s supposed to be paid until it’s completely paid.
+If you fail to pay your tax in full, you’ll be penalized with a 12% interest per year on the unpaid tax amount from when it’s supposed to be paid until it’s completely paid.

 So let’s say you don’t pay your tax in full for five years.
-You’ll end up paying twice as much as the original tax amount (multiply 20% by five years, and you’ll get 100%).
+You’ll end up paying an additional 60% (multiply 12% by five years, and you’ll get 60%).

-If the taxpayer fails to transmit sales data, a penalty of 1/10 of 1% is imposed or ₱10,000, whichever is higher.
-This is based on the annual net income as shown on the audited financial statements for the second year preceding the taxable year.
+If the taxpayer fails to transmit sales data, a penalty of 1/10 of 1% of annual net income or ₱10,000, whichever is higher, is imposed.
+This is based on the annual net income, as shown on the audited financial statements for the second year preceding the taxable year.

 However, if the failure to report sales is due to force majeure or other uncontrollable events by the taxpayer, the penalty shall not apply.

-Compromise penalties for unsettled tax payments range from ₱200 to ₱50,000, depending on the amount of unpaid tax.
+Compromise penalties for unsettled tax payments reach up to ₱50,000, depending on the amount of unpaid tax.
 The higher the unpaid tax amount is, the higher the compromise fee that the violator has to pay to the government.

 The BIR also runs after tax-delinquent businesses under its Oplan Kandado program.[4]
 The government’s revenue collection agency has the authority to suspend or close down a business establishment until it pays the right taxes.

-Grounds for temporary closure of business under Oplan Kandado include the following:
+Grounds for the temporary closure of business under Oplan Kandado include the following:

 • Failure to issue receipts or invoices